Adasha/proximity-effect/README.md

 # ProximityEffect.js

-v3.0.0
+v3.0.0a

 Bulk modify CSS properties on elements based on mouse pointer or other arbitrary element proximity.
 Very customisable, definitely overdeveloped.
-A fun toy project originally from the Flash days, remade in JS as a practice project.
+A fun pet project originally from the Flash days, remade in JS as a practice project.
 Version 3 has had an API makeover and is a little more flexible.
 More importantly, it can be a LOT more flexible in the future, and shouldn't see any more drastic changes to the syntax.

 [View live demos](http://lab.adasha.com/components/proximity-effect)

 ## Roadmap

 - (for 3.1) Per-property parameters
 - (for 3.2) Multiple-value CSS properties
 - (for 3.3) Multi-point animations